 - Treat people with respect.

 - Send a thank you note.
-She might be your closest friend, and you might chat with her everyday, but you still need to acknowledge all gifts with a handwritten message.
+They might be your closest friend, and you might chat with them every day, but you still need to acknowledge all gifts with a handwritten message.

 Be a Good Listener